astroumd/lmtoy/docs/wishlist.md

   VLSR of the galaxy is not appropriate for the small patches in the M31 survey the LMT undertook.

 * The Commandline Parser.
+I propose using docopt instead.
   A few subitems:

   * To encourage making apps, the keywords belonging to the app should be with the code with minimal repetition of the keyword